 freezemasterTM Antifreeze For All Wet Fire Sprinkler Systems

-freezemasterTM antifreeze delivers the safety, performance and assurance you can rely on in temperatures as low as -17 F/-27 C.
+freezemasterTM antifreeze delivers the safety, performance and assurance you can rely on in temperatures as low as -12°F (-24°C).
+It is:

-- Is colored blue for easy visual verification of complete flush
+- Colored blue for easy visual verification of complete flush of existing system fluids

-- Is backed by a team of product specialists who are on call to provide onsite and technical support
+- Backed by a team of product specialists that is on call to provide onsite and technical support